saipriya2301/soc-homelab-wazuh/docs/10-mitre-attck-mapping.md

 > A security alert identifies activity that requires investigation, but an alert alone does not prove that malicious activity occurred.

-A SOC analyst must examine additional context such as:
+A SOC analyst should examine additional context such as:

 - Process path
 - Command line